What is student loan refinancing?

 Eligibility requirements for student loan refinancing

 - Your loans.
 Lenders establish a minimum amount you can refinance.
-If you have less than $5,000 left on your loans, you may have a hard time finding a lender willing to refinance.
+If you have less than $5,000 left on your loans, you may have difficulty finding a lender willing to refinance.

 - Your graduation status.
 Some lenders will let you refinance if you don’t graduate, but most lenders require you to complete a program before you can refinance.